Jailer: How to Become a Jailer or Correctional Officer

 Learn how to become a jailer or correctional officer.
 Research the job duties and education requirements and find out how to start a career in a correctional institution.

-Correctional officers or jailers enforce jail rules and monitor the behavior of prisoners, including those awaiting trial.
+Correctional officers or jailers enforce rules and monitor the behavior of prisoners, including those awaiting trial.
 These officers generally need an eye for detail and the ability to react with authority in a crisis.
-Strong written and oral communication skills are also needed.
+Strong written and oral communication skills are also needed in this occupation that holds the potential for violence.

 The educational and training qualifications for jailers or correctional officers vary by agency, but at least a high school diploma is necessary.
+Some positions require completion of postsecondary courses or a degree.
+Optional certifications may be available.
 The following table contains the main requirements for correctional officers:

 |Degree Level||Some agencies may require college courses or a degree*|